craftcms/docs/docs/5.x/system/relations.md

 ## Relations via Matrix

-Relational fields on Matrix blocks are used the same way they would be on any other element type.
+Relational fields on nested entries within Matrix fields are used the same way they would be on any other element type.

-If you want to find elements related to a source element through a [Matrix](matrix-fields.md) field, pass the Matrix field’s handle to the `field` parameter:
+If you want to find elements related to a source element through a [Matrix](matrix.md) field, pass the Matrix field’s handle to the `field` parameter:

 ```twig{5}
 {% set relatedRecipes = craft.entries()